KhosroBahrami/ObjectTracking_SiameseFC_Tensorflow/README.md

-# ObjectTracking based on SiameseFC using Tensorflow
+# Object Tracking based on SiameseFC using Tensorflow

 This is a TensorFlow implementation of Fully-Convolutional Siamese Networks for Object Tracking published in [paper](https://arxiv.org/abs/1606.09549).
 This repository contains a TensorFlow re-implementation of SiameseFC which is inspired by the previous implementations.
 However, this code has clear pipelines for train, test and demo; it is modular that can be extended or can be used for new applications.